aveq-research/videoparser-ng/DEVELOPERS.md

 - **H.264**: Computed from `mv_diff_sum_sqr`.
 - **HEVC**: Same method as H.264.
 - **VP9**: Same method as H.264.
+- **AV1**: Same method as H.264.
+MVD values from the inspection API are accumulated in `libaomdec.c`.

 ### Bit Count Metrics